yazan-alnugnugh/file-upload/README.md

 ```

 #### Request
-The request will send Like bellow
-The files will send one By one , one request for each file
+The request will be the same as bellow, The files will be sent one By one , one request for each file.

 ```php
 // resources/posts/create.blade.php